 At this point you can hook up your barbecue back to its fuel source and fire it up at medium to high heat for about fifteen minutes to burn off any of the degreaser or other cleaning chemicals that might be left inside the barbecue.
 After that you’re ready to grill again.

-We recommend cleaning the barbecue to this extent at least twice a year, once at the beginning of barbecue season and once at the end.
+It's a good idea to clean the barbecue to this extent at least twice a year, once at the beginning of barbecue season and once at the end.
+We also recommend you deep clean your barbecue every 30 uses or 2 months, whichever comes first.
 It’s a helpful habit to get into and if you clean it often, the cleaning process itself becomes easier each time.
 Don’t forget to keep your barbecue covered between cooks to avoid debris, bugs, bird poop, or any other gift from nature to get into it.

 If you have any additional questions about cleaning your barbecue, or about our Brander Cleaner and Degreaser or "The Shining" Stainless Steel Barbecue, don’t hesitate to reach out to one of our barbecue experts on the virtual chat feature on our website.
 You can also call, or visit one of our five locations across Canada.
 We've got two in Calgary, AB and three in the GTA, Ontario area.